-REQUESTS FOR ACCOMODATIONS FOR DISABILITIES
+REQUESTS FOR ACCOMMODATIONS FOR DISABILITIES

-In accordance with HOP policy 4.2.3, Request for Accommodation Under the ADA and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under the American with Disabilities Act (ADA, form 100) to the appropriate Associate Dean.
-In addition, the Course Director should be notified once the paperwork is filed.
+In accordance with policy 4.2.3, Request for Accommodation Under the ADA and the ADA Amendments Act of 2008 (ADAAA), any student requesting accommodation must submit the appropriate request for accommodation under the American with Disabilities Act (ADA, form 100). to his/her appropriate Associate Dean of their School and a copy to the ADA Coordinator.
 Additional information may be obtained at http://uthscsa.edu/eeo/request.asp.